OZTaekOppa/PoreQC/README.md

 ### Reads Stats:
 - Requirement: The script of Perl/bash requires a Perl library.
 - Input: Fastq file generated from buttery-eel pipeline.
+- Output: A summary of csv file for the Fastq.
 - Perl script: An in-house script to calculate the basic stats of Fastq file (including compressed file format).
 1. Usage: Execute this command in the terminal.
 1. Mandatory parameters: --input.fq and --out para